 It was around this time that the dairy’s delivery wagons were replaced with trucks and the fleet grew from 30 vehicles to over 400 in just 15 years.
 Salesmen were now able to market the products as far away as Charlotte, which at the time was a windy, wooded five-hour drive.

 Unfortunately, the market shifted.
-With the advent of chain grocery stores came a cheaper, more way to purchase milk, eventually making door-to-door dairy delivery obsolete.
-Biltmore Dairy and other smaller, family-run businesses were unable to complete with more expansive commercial operations.
+With the advent of chain grocery stores came a cheaper, more efficient way to purchase milk, eventually making door-to-door dairy delivery obsolete.
+Biltmore Dairy and other smaller, family-run businesses were unable to compete with expansive commercial operations.
 In April of 1985, Biltmore Dairy was sold to Pet, Inc.

 Today, Biltmore continues to draw inspiration from Biltmore Dairy.
-The Ice Cream Parlor in the Stable Courtyard has recently been renamed Biltmore Dairy Bar™ to honor this part of our agricultural heritage.
+The Biltmore Dairy Bar™ in the Stable Courtyard was named in honor of our agricultural heritage.
 Additionally, vanilla ice cream based on a delicious original Biltmore Dairy recipe is offered at both Biltmore Dairy Bar™ and at the Creamery in Antler Hill Village.